Dynom/ERI/README.md

 # ERI
 Email Recipient Inspector is a project for preventing email typos.
-It's a self-learning service, or a command line utility, which you can employ to help users prevent mistakes when entering their email address.
+It's a self-learning service, a library or a command line utility.
+The services can help your uses to prevent mistakes when entering their email address.
+The library allows you to incorporate the features in your own business layer and the cli can be used as a convenient way to test domains or e-mail addresses.

 # ERI as command line utility
 ## Installation